milchinskiy/rustlog/README.md

 ## Application banner (app name & version)

-Use the `banner!()` macro to print your app’s name and version as a single info‑level line.
+Use the `banner!()` macro to print your app’s name and version as a single info-level line.

 ```rust
 use rustlog::*;